helm/monocular/src/ui/README.md

 The easiest way to have a running multi-tier development environment is to use the the `docker-compose.yml` file placed at the project root directory.

-Refer to [Running a development environment](src/README.md) for more details.
+Refer to [the Developer Guide](../../docs/development.md) for more details.

 ### Stack